FerretDB/FerretDB/website/blog/2023-11-16-guide-to-migrating-mongodb-ferretdb.md

 <!--truncate-->

-As more businesses favor open-source software as a way to beat vendor lock-in and reduce costs, understanding the critical steps to migrate to an open source software has become increasingly important.
+More and more users favor open source software, as it provides a way to avoid vendor lock-in and reduce costs.
+However, the complexity and cost of migration should also be a factor to consider.
+Fortunately, with FerretDB, migration from a MongoDB-compatible database is easy.

 According to [The 2023 State of Open Source Report](https://www.openlogic.com/resources/2023-state-open-source-report), over 80% of respondents reported an increase in the usage of open source software at their organization within the past year.
 So for those looking to migrate from MongoDB to a truly open-source document database that works for many MongoDB use cases, FerretDB is a great option to consider.